Going Clear (film): Campaign against film interviewees and critics

-Indiewire's Max O'Connell criticised Scientology's approach as counterproductive.
+Indiewires Max O'Connell criticised Scientology's approach as counterproductive.
 He predicted that "their campaign against the film is going to be the best publicity that Alex Gibney and company could ever hope for, if also a hassle for critics and filmmakers and (this is no small thing) a nightmare for the ex-CoS members who dared to speak out against Scientology's practices.
-But then, they don't seem terribly aware that attacking everyone who criticizes you doesn't do a lot of good for your image."
+But then, they don't seem terribly aware that attacking everyone who criticizes you doesn't do a lot of good for your image".
 Paul Haggis, who was labeled "doughy" and "pasty" by the church, likewise felt that the attacks were backfiring: "You don't think that makes you look really bad trying to slander me in that way?
 I'm an imperfect human being.
 And I've made many, many mistakes in my life.
 So you can absolutely publicize any of those.
 But this, really, (you’re) thinking that makes you look good?"

 The filmmakers reported receiving "lots of cards and letters" from the church, though in their case it had limited its response to "loads of legal paperwork".
 HBO had earlier said that it had put "probably 160 lawyers" onto the task of reviewing the film in anticipation of challenges from the notoriously litigious group.
-Sheila Nevins of HBO commented that she could not believe how aggressive the Scientology Church had been.
+Sheila Nevins of HBO commented that she could not believe how aggressive the Church had been.
 Not only did it effectively provide free advertising for the film, but its hostility had made HBO Documentary Films even more determined to produce the film: "I thought, 'They really don't want us to do it.
-All the reason more to do it.
+All the reason more to do it".

 Campaign to influence Oscar awards

-Following the film's success at the Emmys, the Church of Scientology was reported to have mounted an aggressive campaign to deny it recognition at the Oscars.
+Following the film's success at the Emmys, the Church of Scientology was reported to have mounted an aggressive campaign to deny its recognition at the Oscars.
 Scientology's campaign included producing an anti-Gibney film and approaches to members of the Academy's documentary branch, responsible for selecting contenders for the awards.
 Several members of the documentary branch reported receiving approaches from Scientology's magazine Freedom in connection with a planned profile of Gibney.
 Although Scientology denied that its actions had anything to do with the Oscars, Lawrence Wright suggested that its "more feverish attention to the documentary" had to do with it feeling "threatened by the possibility that [the Hollywood] community would examine the church more closely" as the Oscars approached.
 In January 2016, according to The Hollywood Reporter, the film and Gibney were reported to have been "snubbed" by Oscar voters and not included in the Best Documentary category of the 88th Academy Awards.